|Some concerned residents fear some predator|

 By now, most of the students had dissipated away into the night, either to other sites but most likely according to Prof Ehrhart, back to their beds, as it was a long night well past one o'clock.

-Only the cameraman, Ehrhart, Kim and me now remained with this ancient, awe-inspiring creature of myth and legend, as she began to make her way to the surf.
+Only the cameraman, and our now even smaller group remained with this ancient, awe-inspiring creature of myth and legend, as she began to make her way to the surf.
 With deep breaths, pausing from time to time with seemingly lugubrious steps, she eventually welcomes the sea back around her.

 As the water's buoyancy releases gravity's burden, she once again enters the wilds of her home to be among her own kind, taking with her the hearts of the dry-landers willing to be touched by her presence.